-The Bank defines IT systems risk as the risk of losses arising from computer system crashes, errors, system defects, improper computer use, or improper operation of system development projects.

-In order to manage this risk, the Bank has introduced the "IT Systems Risk Management Standards."
+The Bank defines IT systems risk as the risk of suffering losses from computer system crashes, errors, system defects, improper computer use, or from the inadequate operation of system development projects.
+The Bank manages its IT Systems risk based on its "IT Systems Risk Management Standards."

+The organization's framework for managing IT Systems risk comprises the following procedures.
-Specifically, IT Systems risk RCSA is conducted based on industry-standard criteria such as the safety standard established by the Center for Financial Industry Information Systems (FISC).
-Based on the result of the RCSA exercise, the Bank develops an annual IT Systems Risk Management Plan, and works on risk mitigation and enhancement of risk management framework.
-At the same time, information of IT system failure and loss amount are accumulated, analyzed and reported to the IT systems committee and The Operational Risk Management Committee on a regular basis.

-In addition to our mission of providing stable and reliable financial services as an integral part of the social infrastructure, the Bank has taken steps to further strengthen internal controls and the framework of IT systems risk management, in light of growing societal demands for more stringent information security management.
+An IT Systems risk RCSA is conducted based on industry-standard criteria such as the safety standard published by the Center for Financial Industry Information Systems (FISC), followed by the creation of an IT Systems risk management plan which takes into account the result of the RCSA.
+The Bank then formulates methods for further development of risk mitigation measures as well as steps to enhance the current risk management framework, in accordance with this plan.
+The Bank further enforces its management of IT Systems Risk, by periodically reporting to management information and analysis on the Banks system failures, and by analyzing and assessing preventive procedures put in place for important system failures and using the information of such failures as feedback for the Bank's IT Systems RCSA.
+In addition to our mission of providing stable and reliable financial services as an integral part of the social infrastructure, the Bank has taken steps to further strengthen its internal controls and framework of IT systems risk management, in light of growing social demand for more stringent information security management.